kgtoker/SSNSC-for-HSIC/README.md

 By combining these two assumptions, we conclude that spatially adjacent pixels must approximately lie on the same subspace as well.
 Based on these assumptions, we propose the spectral-spatial nearest subspace classification (SSNSC) approach as a generic classification framework that performs classification by analyzing  the closeness between the subspace spanned by the samples used for spatial information and the subspace spanned by the within-class training samples.
-(CCA) is used to measure the closeness between these two subspaces.
+Canonical Correlation Analysis (CCA) is used to measure the closeness between these two subspaces.

 Let,